John Witherspoon: Family

-Witherspoon and his wife, Elizabeth Montgomery, had a total of 10 children, only five of whom survived to accompany their parents to America.
+Witherspoon married Elizabeth Montgomery on 14 August 1748 documented in the old parish register in Beith, North Ayrshire.
+They were both from the parish.
+They had a total of 10 children, only five of whom survived to accompany their parents to America.
 James, the eldest, graduated from Princeton in 1770 and joined the Continental Army as an aide to General Francis Nash, with the rank of major and was killed at the Battle of Germantown on October 4, 1777.
 The next oldest son, John, graduated from Princeton in 1779, practiced medicine in South Carolina, and was lost at sea in 1795.
 David, the youngest son, graduated the same year as his brother John, married the widow of Abner Nash, and practiced law in New Bern, North Carolina.
-Anna, the eldest daughter, married Reverend Samuel Smith on June 28, 1775.
-Reverend Samuel Smith succeeded Dr. Witherspoon as president of Princeton in 1775.
+Anna, the eldest daughter, married the Reverend Samuel Smith on June 28, 1775.
+The Reverend Samuel Smith succeeded Dr. Witherspoon as president of Princeton in 1795.
 Frances, the youngest daughter, married Dr. David Ramsay, a delegate from South Carolina to the Continental Congress, on March 18, 1763.